Race Details

 Packet pick-up is the morning of the race, from 6:15 am to 7:30 (for the medium course, which starts at 8 am) and from 7:45 to 8:45 for the short course which starts at 9.
 All packet pickups will be at the Wellfleet Elementary School, 100 Lawrence Rd., Wellfleet.
 This is also where you will park for the duration of the event, and is the location of our awards ceremony post-race.

-Changes to this guide during race week?
+Changes to this guide made after Sept.
+1?
 They will be shown in blue.

 We’ll see you soon!